miklevin/MikeLev.in/_posts/2023-05-17-you-don-t-know-oz-the-way-i-know-oz.md

 story about a company that's been around for a long time.
 It's a company that has a lot of data.
 It's a company that has a lot of data about a lot of companies.
 I love Wonderland, you may have noticed.
 But you know what I love more than Wonderland?
-I love the OZ.
+I love how my journey in the field of SEO has brought me right up to the door-step of OZ.
+Door-step?
+No, I have to drop a house on a witch, apparently.

 If I could live in OZ, I would in a heartbeat.
 Nobody reading this will be able to have anywhere near the image in their heads as I would hope them to, because